 With a smaller spot size (higher power density), depending on your material, you can engrave smaller text, produce sharper graphics and photographs and vector mark and cut thinner lines with the same laser power.
-With the HPDFO it is also possible to scribe and/or etch some uncoated metals, such as stainless steel, directly with a CO2 laser without the assistance of chemicals or coatings.
+With the HPDFO it is also possible to scribe and/or etch some uncoated metals, such as stainless steel, directly without the assistance of chemicals or coatings.